 - Freedom to use multiple apps at the same time (in many cases) for increased earnings

-What to consider before starting a driving side hustle
+What to think about before you start a driving side hustle

 Before you sign up as a driver for any of the apps on this list, there are a few things you’ll need to consider.
 For instance, be aware that frequent driving will inevitably put a strain on your vehicle.
 You’ll have to factor the upkeep of your car or truck into your earnings.